 About the Catalog

-A Guide to Using the 2023-24 APU Catalog
+A Guide to Using the 2024-25 APU Catalog

-The university’s Catalog is a comprehensive source of information to help students throughout their college experience.
+The university’s catalog is a comprehensive source of information to help students throughout their college experience.
 This guide helps students navigate the catalog by offering a glossary defining, in common language, the various academic terms and acronyms used throughout the catalog.

 University Structure

 Classroom faculty at APU hold positions in academic departments, which are organized within either a college, a school, or both.
-View the University Structure list to see each academic department, college, and school to learn about the programs of study offered in each.

 Degrees